MatiasOS/writings/xoor/this.md

 ```
 `this.kind` is undefined!
 It's beacuse, `this` points to a global object (window in the browser, and process in node).

-Here, is defined on the `food` object.
+`WhatIAmHere` is defined on the `food` object.
 But we need to look where it is called.
-A trick is to look at the left side of the function call.
-The object that is standing before the dot is what the `this` keyword will be implicitly bounded to.
+Looking at the object at the left side of the function call is what the `this` keyword will be implicitly bounded to.

 ## Explicit binding

-We need some way for explicitly bindining.
-Those ways are `call`, `apply`,  `bind` and `new`.
+To change to where `this` is bounded.
+We need to use explicitly bindining.
+The ways to change are `call`, `apply`,  `bind` and `new`.

 ### Call

-The `.call` function allows you to pass in the object to which the `this` keyword should be bound to.
+The `.call` function allows you to specify the value for `this` keyword should be bound to.
 It also allows you to pass the arguments for the function.

 ```javascript
 function WhatIAm(arg1, arg2, arg3, ...) {